 Police say ‘trick roller’ stole $125K Rolex from man she met at Strip hotel bar

-Police said it’s not the first time the woman has taken a Rolex from a man she met at a bar.
+A woman has been arrested on allegations that she stole a Rolex worth $125,000, plus $2,000 cash, from a man she met at a Strip resort who may have been drugged, according to police.

 A woman has been arrested on allegations that she stole a Rolex worth $125,000, plus $2,000 cash, from a man she met at the Fontainebleau who may have been drugged, according to police.